simonesilvestroni/m2m-website/_posts/2022-05-02-build-a-human-readable-rss-with-jekyll.md

     </item>
 ```

-Finally, I created an XSL file to style the feed page into a human readable format, following the aforementioned example by Matt Webb.
-Since I rewrote the RSS feed from scratch, I also decided to add new features to the `.xsl` file:
+Finally, I created an XSL file to style the feed page into a human readable format, following the aforementioned example.
+Since I was rewriting the RSS feed from scratch, I added new features to the `.xsl` file:

 - an introduction to who I am at the top of the main feed;
 - useful author information directly in each post, for easy contact information;